 | Country coverage | 150-185+ countries | One entity per country |

-The numbers tell the story.
+Doing the math makes this concrete.
 At $599/month per employee (the median EOR rate), one international hire costs $7,188/year through an EOR.
 Setting up a legal entity in the UK costs $78,000-$128,000 in year one alone (Playroll, 2025).
-You'd need to hire 10+ people in that single country before the entity pays for itself.
+You’d need to hire 10+ people in that single country before the entity pays for itself.

 Use an EOR when: